 Frequently Asked Questions About Family Law

-How Does the New Tax Bill Affect Alimony?
+How Does The New Tax Law Affect Alimony?

 Currently, alimony payments are tax deductible for paying spouses and are taxable as income for receiving spouses.
-However, this will be altered with the new tax bill.
-Once the bill goes into effect in January, 2019, alimony payments in agreements or orders approved after that date will no longer be tax deductible.
-They will also no longer be taxable to the receiving spouses.
+However, this will be altered with the new tax law.
+Once the law goes into effect in January 2019, alimony payments will be treated differently.

-This means, if you get divorced on or after January 1, 2019, from a tax standpoint alimony payments made by the payor could be less appealing in an overall property settlement.
-On the other hand, if you are a recipient of alimony, you won’t have to pay any taxes.
-This bill is designed to create new tax revenue for the government, and it may make alimony negotiations harder.
+This means, if you get divorced on or after January 1, 2019, alimony payments made by the payor could be less appealing in an overall property settlement from a tax standpoint.
 Our Manchester divorce lawyers can discuss your financial situation and help you seek a reasonable outcome based on this new information.

 How Do Courts Make Decisions Regarding Child Custody?

 Parenting rights and responsibilities (formerly known as physical custody and legal custody) take two different forms.
 Physical custody is now the actual schedule designated to a parent and child, known as the "routine schedule."
 Legal custody is now decision-making authority, either joint or sole.

 Be aware that joint decision-making authority is presumed to be in the best interest of the child and sole is awarded in rare instances, typically with history of proven abuse and/or neglect.
 In New Hampshire, the courts will make decisions regarding parenting rights and responsibilities (formerly child custody) based on the child's best interests.
 This involves a variety of factors, and the child may also be allowed to provide input on a parenting arrangement, if evidence shows that the child is sufficiently mature.

 The court will consider:

 - The age, physical and mental health of the child